college-of-mary-immaculate/Email_Bot/README.md

 pip install openpyxl — A Python library for reading and writing Excel files (extensions like xlsx, xlsm, xltx, xltm).

 # How To Use ✏️
-1. Download the folder containing the code.
-A zip file will be downloaded to your device; extract it to access the contents, including the Python Email Reminder file, requirements.txt, Excel file, and an ENV file.
+1. Download all the files used in this code, including the Python Email Reminder file, requirements.txt, Excel file, and an ENV file.
 (Create your own ENV file with your email login credentials.)
 2. Install the required libraries via your programming IDE's terminal: pip install -r requirements.txt
 3. After installation, you can run the code.